 - Putnam said that share of stomach was an active policy when he was with the company.
 While the percentage of low-calorie drinks Coke sells today is higher than in 1999, it isn’t much higher.
 This could be interpreted as a sign that Coke has not done much to advance the sales of low-calorie drinks over the last 13 years.
 Or that it is following, rather than leading the market.

 Give Coke credit, however, for not pointing out that Putnam’s new company is focused on marketing healthy food and beverages.
+If you want to keep ma healthy lifestyle then stop drinking coke and start reading the OVP review to see the benefits you can get from it.
 Putnam unquestionably got some nice exposure for his new venture by trashing his former employer.
 Coke could have engaged in a war of character assassination but chose not to.

 What’s your opinion?
 Did Coca-Cola articulate the best possible response to this problem?